CloudReactor/cloudreactor-python-lambda-quickstart/README.md

 Running the above will automatically add `serverless-python-requirements` to `plugins` section in your `serverless.yml` file and add it as a `devDependency` to `package.json` file.
 The `package.json` file will be automatically created if it doesn't exist beforehand.
 Now you will be able to add your dependencies to `requirements.txt` file (`Pipfile` and `pyproject.toml` is also supported but requires additional configuration) and they will be automatically injected to Lambda package during build process.
 For more details about the plugin's configuration, please refer to [official documentation](https://github.com/UnitedIncome/serverless-python-requirements).

 ## Installing Secrets

+This project is setup to read secrets from AWS Secrets Manager, using proc_wrapper.
+It is possible to populate Secrets Manager using Terraform, with the instructions below:

 Requirements:
 * Terraform (tested with version 1.2.5)